AI Agent Index

 by HubSpot

-HubSpot's sales platform with Breeze AI agents for prospecting, deal coaching, and forecasting.
-Free tier; Starter $15/seat/month; Professional $100/seat/month; Enterprise $150/seat/month, all billed annually.
+HubSpot's sales platform with Breeze AI agents for prospecting, deal coaching and support, plus two official MCP servers and an MCP client.
+Free tier, Starter from $7/seat/mo annual.

 freemiumSMB